lzwjava/blog-source/original/2024-12-29-diy-proxy-en.md

 * To set up a server, use Outline Manager: [https://getoutline.org](https://getoutline.org).

 * Recommended hosting providers include DigitalOcean, Google Cloud, Amazon Lightsail, Azure, Vultr, or Linode.
 Prefer regions in Singapore or Tokyo.
 Avoid the Hong Kong region, as tools like ChatGPT and Claude are banned there.

+* If you don't mind that ChatGPT and Claude are banned in Hong Kong, it is still a great option.
+You can use tools like Deepseek, Mistral, Grok, and the Gemini API with Hong Kong servers.

 * Protocols such as Shadowsocks, VMess, and Trojan can easily get banned.